Noviel/osnova-mobile-template/README.md

 - Set in `package.json` information about your application.

 ###Coding
-- Write some cool code in `src/code` folder.
+- Write some cool code in `src/client` and `src/server` folders.

-Client-side code is located in `src/code/client`, server-side in `src/code/server`.
 `index.js` in both directories are entry points for client/server.
 This system is server-first in some aspects.
-Common code used at server and at client is treated as more server-side and located in `src/code/server/common`.
+Common code used at server and at client is treated as more server-side and located in `src/server/common`.

 ###Building

 - Run `npm run build` to build your revolutionary changes in code.

-This will put transpiled to ES5 code to `client` and `server` directories.
 `Webpack`+`Babel` build and transpile client code to ES5 and produce a single `client/js/main.js` file, and `Babel` transpiles server's code and put it into `server` directory.